Actindo-AG/Documentation/Adyen/Integration/02_ManageAdyenConnection.md

 #### Prerequisites

-- You have an Adyen&trade; customer account to log in to Adyen&trade;.
- - You are assigned to the required user roles in Adyen&trade;.
-- You are logged in to Adyen&trade;.
-- In case you are creating a connection to an Adyen™ live account, you have the API endpoints for both the Checkout API endpoint and the Payment API endpoint at hand.
-- In the *Actindo Core1 Platform*, you have permission to create connections in the *Payments* module.
+In the *Actindo Core1 Platform*, you have permission to create connections in the *Payments* module.

 #### Procedure